fbpx

-Problematic plans to flood Hazelwood mine pit to be scrutinised
+Plans to flood Hazelwood mine pit scrutinised

 The federal government has agreed Engie’s plans to take billions of litres of river water to flood the old Hazelwood coal mine will be scrutinised under federal law.